Road Rage is Not Acceptable in Wisconsin

 Is Road Rage Illegal?

-There is no question that shooting another person because of road rage is illegal and a serious criminal offense in Wisconsin.
-However, what about when a driver’s actions are not as extreme but still clearly fall under road rage?
-Although Wisconsin does not have a statute that specifically refers to road rage, it does have traffic laws that make it illegal for a driver to engage in dangerous behaviors that could put others at risk.
+No question shooting another person because of road rage is illegal and a serious criminal offense in Wisconsin.
+However, what about when a driver’s actions are not as extreme but fall under road rage?
+Although Wisconsin does not have a statute specifically referring to road rage, it does have traffic laws that make it illegal for a driver to engage in dangerous behaviors that could put others at risk.

 The Wisconsin Department of Transportation defines aggressive driving as a driver that operates a vehicle in any manner that “endangers or is likely to endanger people or property.”